robinhood/faust/docs/userguide/agents.rst

 that can be described using :ref:`models <guide-models>` for type safety and straightforward serialization support.

-Streams can be sharded in a round-robin manner, or partitioned by the message key; this decides how the stream divides between available agent instances in the cluster.
+Streams can be divided equally in a round-robin manner, or partitioned by the message key; this decides how the stream divides between available agent instances in the cluster.